-Although the vast majority of stock trading in US and international markets takes place during “market hours,” trades can also be placed during “pre-market” and “after hours” sessions.
-During these extended sessions, far fewer traders, hedge funds, and other participants are available to make a market buying and selling stocks.
-This means that stocks can trade outside of the ranges one might normally expect, especially around market-moving events such as earnings announcements.
+Although the vast majority of stock trading in U.S. and international markets takes place during “market hours,” trades can also be placed during “pre-market” and “after hours” sessions.

-US stock exchanges such as the New York Stock Exchange (NYSE) and NASDAQ are open from 9:30 am to 4:00 pm Eastern time (New York City) Monday through Friday, and only closed on certain listed holidays.
+U.S. stock exchanges are open from 9:30 am to 4:00 pm Eastern time (New York City) Monday through Friday, and close only on certain listed holidays.
 NYSE and NASDAQ both offer pre-market trading from 4:00 am to 9:30 am (when the regular session opens) and after-hours trading from 4:00 pm to 8:00 pm.

-Other exchanges such as the OTC Markets (often referred to as “the Pink Sheets”) where the smallest market capitalization stocks are traded are open from 9:30 am to 4:00 pm but, have extended hours from 6:00 am until 9:30 and then again from 4:00 pm to 5:00.
+Other exchanges such as the OTC Markets (over-the-counter, often referred to as ‘pink sheets’) where the smallest market capitalization stocks are traded from 9:30 am to 4:00 pm but, have extended hours from 6:00 am until 9:30 and then again from 4:00 pm to 5:00 pm.
 Hours for international markets change from place-to-place and certain markets in other countries such as the Tokyo Stock Exchange actually feature a lunch break.
+(See stock market holidays)

-Extended hours trading can be a good way for investors who think they have an edge in trading events such as earnings announcements to try to take advantage of sharp moves.
-But low liquidity and other limitations can also provide traps for the unwary who may not be able to buy or sell when they expect, or who may see large changes revert to the mean in the following session.
+Extended-hours trading can be a good way for investors who think they have an edge in trading events, such as earnings announcements to try to take advantage of sharp moves.
+However low liquidity and other limitations can also provide traps for the unwary who may not be able to buy or sell when they expect, or might large changes revert to the mean in the following session.